 If Microsoft auth is enforced, current Workplace members will be prompted to link their Microsoft account to ClickUp.
-They are able to dismiss this, but will continually receive it until they link the account.
+If they're already logged into a Workplace requiring SSO, they'll be prompted three times to set it up before it being forced to do so.
 At any time, you can check which people in your Workplace have linked their Microsoft account.

 When logging in, people will be forced to sign in with their Microsoft account in order to access your Workplace.

 If you want your people to automatically be added to your ClickUp Workplace, be sure to tick that option.
 Then have your people sign up with SSO (below).